seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Lo, how he mocks me! wilt thou let him, my master?

 **TRINCULO**
-‘Master’ quoth it!
+'Master' quoth it!
 That a monster should be such a natural!

 **CALIBAN**
 Lo, lo, again! bite him to death, I prithee.

 **STEPHANO**
 Trinculo, keep a good tongue in your head: if you
-prove a mutineer, — the next tree!
+prove a mutineer, -- the next tree!
 The poor monster's
 my subject and it shall not suffer indignity.

 **CALIBAN**